chandrasantos/chandrasantos/README.md

 # Hello World! 🗺 #

-👩‍💻​ I'm Chandra Santos, currently working as an intern at Globo working at data analysis in the InfoSec area.
+👩‍💻​ I'm Chandra Santos, graduated in Systems Analysis and Development from Estácio university and professional specialized in data analysis and reports from Google and IBM.
+I am available for job opportunities as a data analyst, BI analyst, analytics engineer, data engineer or back-end developer (python).

 ## 🏆 4x Microsoft certified